 Advertisement feature from Cox Automotive

-3 weeks until the nomination window closes for Cox Automotive’s Barbara Cox “Woman of the Year” award for 2022.
+Nominations have opened for Cox Automotive’s Barbara Cox “Woman of the Year” award for 2022.
 The prestigious award, now in its fourth year, honours inspirational women within the UK automotive industry who demonstrate a commitment to innovation and leadership.

 There have been some exceptional previous winners of the award since it was launched back in 2019 including inaugural winner, Beryl Carney, JCT600's head of commercial vehicles; Alison Jones, senior Vice President & Stellantis Country Manager UK in 2020; and most recently Lorna McAtear, fleet manager at National Grid, who picked up the award earlier this year.

-So do not miss out and nominate here for Cox Automotive’s Barbara Cox “Woman of the Year” award for 2022.
+Nominate here for Cox Automotive’s Barbara Cox “Woman of the Year” award for 2022.

 The award is named after Barbara Cox, who served as director of Cox Enterprises, Cox Automotive’s parent company in the USA, and recognises an inspirational female leader and role model in the automotive industry.
 The winner of the award receives £5k to invest on her own personal development.